xplosionmind/old.tommi.space/_notes/public/Ode to plain text.md

 What plain text is and how does it work [I leave it to Wikipedia](https://en.wikipedia.org/wiki/Plain_text 'Plain text on Wikipedia'), allow me to focus on how wonderful it is.

-There's nothing much to point out, to be honest, it's *plain clear* how cool plain text files are: why exploiting complicated, different, useless-feature packed software to achieve what can be done by using a simple text file?
+There’s nothing much to point out, to be honest, it’s *plain clear* how cool plain text files are: why exploiting complicated, different, useless-feature packed software to achieve what can be done by using a simple text file?

 - Stop creating playlists on Spotify, just copy and paste links in a plain text file.
 - Stop archiving articles in Pocket or read-it-later apps: a text file with a list of links would do!